 ARTICLE 2 : BUSINESS CO-OPERATION

-LGC shall co-operate with MFI in order to assist the Customer in approaching and using the Microloans effectively.
+LGC shall co-operate with DCL in order to assist the Customer in approaching and using the Microloans effectively to the areas provided by the DCL.

-In case the Customer and LGC entried into Service Agreement, in accordance with the agreement between the Customer and LGC thereof, at the time of disbursement, MFI shall represent and act on behalf of the Customer to use part of the Customer’s Loan Amount to pay LGC the total service fee arising in the term of loan.
-The amount disbursed to LGC shall constitute part of the Customer’s Loan Amount payable to MFI.
-The Customer undertakes and indemnifies to bear the obligations and responsibilities with respect to the service used by LGC according to the Service Agreement and MFI is not responsible for any joint liability in connection with this event.
+In case the Customer and LGC entered into Service Agreement, in accordance with the agreement between the Customer and LGC thereof, at the time of disbursement, DCL shall represent and act on behalf of the Customer to use part of the Customer’s Loan Amount to pay LGC the total service fee arising in the term of loan.
+The amount disbursed to LGC shall constitute part of the Customer’s Loan Amount payable to DCL.
+The Customer undertakes and indemnifies to bear the obligations and responsibilities with respect to the service used by LGC according to the Service Agreement and DCL is not responsible for any joint liability in connection with this event.

-With respect to the payable service fee to LGC arising after the term of loan, MFI shall act on behalf of LGC to collect from the Customer when such fees are due.
+With respect to the payable service fee to LGC arising after the term of loan, DCL shall act on behalf of LGC to collect from the Customer when such fees are due.
 LGC shall bear all of the arising expenses (if any) in connection with this service fee collection.

-ARTICLE 3 : RIGHTS AND OBLIGATIONS OF MFI
+ARTICLE 3 : RIGHTS AND OBLIGATIONS OF DCL

-At the time of disbursement, MFI will have right to represent and be on behalf of Customer to use a part of Loan Amount to pay total payable service fees to LGC arsing in Loan Term.
+At the time of disbursement, DCL will have right to represent and be on behalf of Customer to use a part of Loan Amount to pay total payable service fees to LGC arsing in Loan Term.

-MFI will have the right to represent and be on behalf of LGC in order to collect the payable services fees from the Customer in accordance with the Service Agreement which signed between the Customer and LGC.
+DCL will have the right to represent and be on behalf of LGC in order to collect the payable services fees from the Customer in accordance with the Service Agreement which signed between the Customer and LGC.

-MFI will be responsible for repay to LGC any service fees which are collected from the Customer in accordance with the Agreement Services which signed between the Customer and LGC within 10 working days after its collections date.
+DCL will be responsible for repay to LGC any service fees which are collected from the Customer in accordance with the Agreement Services which signed between the Customer and LGC within 10 working days after its collections date.

-In the event the Customer fails to sign the Agreement with LGC or fails to make such payable service fee via MFI, MFI will have non-liability for repaying any payable service fee to LGC.
+In the event the Customer fails to sign the Agreement with LGC or fails to make such payable service fee via DCL, DCL will have non-liability for repaying any payable service fee to LGC.

-MFI will be also not responsible for reminding or following or sending any notice for requesting the Customer to make any non-payment or outstanding service fees to LGC.
+DCL will be also not responsible for reminding or following or sending any notice for requesting the Customer to make any non-payment or outstanding service fees to LGC.

-MFI has the obligtion to provide LGC with reports on the disbursed loans to and collected service fees from Customers on a weekly/monthly basis.
+DCL has the obligation to provide LGC with reports on the disbursed loans to and collected service fees from Customers on a weekly/monthly basis.

 ARTICLE 4 : RIGHTS AND OBLIGATIONS OF LGC